Ammy-1/mdWebsite/README.md

 # MDPLUS clinic website
 This file contains the code for the MDPLUS clinic website.
 This website is a single page application (SPA) created using React.

+## Updating the site
+To update the website go to the terminal on `visual studio code`.
+This can be done by clicking on the button with 3 horizontal lines in the upper left corner of the app.
+This will bring a dropdown menu, then select `Terminal` then `new terminal`.

+You should then see something like this appear on the app: `PS C:\Users\user1\Desktop>`.
+Since the website is in the folder `mdWebsite`, click on the terminal and add this line `cd mdWebsite`(and press `Enter`) to move into that folder.
+To confirm, a similar line to this should appear on your terminal: `PS C:\Users\user1\Desktop\mdWebsite>`.

+Ensure that you have saved your changes using `CTRL + s` or similar on the files opened.
+Then go to the terminal and add the line `npm run deploy` (and press `Enter`).
+Many lines will appear on the terminal as the site is deployed but a successful deployment should end with the line `Published`.

+Your site should now be updated.
+(Note: this may take a few minutes to appear on the website)

 ## Notices
 Notices are handled in the `notifsMaster.json` file which can be found in the `src` folder.
 Initially, the file is empty and looks like this: